 So, what’s to be done with this information?

->

-> Think of marketing in terms of a personal investment portfolio.
+Think of marketing in terms of a personal investment portfolio.
 Of course you’re watching the bottom-line performance of the portfolio, but there should also be an eye on each individual investment.
 This way you can identify the strong and weak performers which allow you to make necessary adjustments to maximize overall ROI.
-This same concept applies to strategic marketing where the success of the whole is a result of individual performances, and the best way to maximize marketing ROI is to track, measure and analyze the individual marketing activities.
+This same concept applies to strategic marketing where the success of the whole is a result of individual performances, and the best way to maximize marketing ROI is to audit, track, measure and analyze the individual marketing activities.

->

-> Since there are too many moving parts within strategic-marketing for a single metric (dollars) to validate, a more detailed approach must be taken; and a more detailed approach typically means more resources allocated.
+Since there are too many moving parts within strategic-marketing for a single metric (dollars) to validate, a more detailed approach must be taken; and a more detailed approach typically means more resources allocated.
 However, according to insights gathered from some of the country’s top marketers, it seems the general marketing budget spend on analytics continues to lag – which leaves many brands unable to effectively track and measure the impact of their varied marketing initiatives.

 As a market research and data analytics company, we are always encouraging marketers to validate their marketing effectiveness byway of statistical analysis – and we genuinely believe this is a strategic marketing best-practice.
 In fact, the investment in marketing analytics should at the very least be correlated to that of channel spending because the more ways you’re reaching out to customers, the more marketing metrics there are to be measured.

 What’s great about the CMO Survey referenced at the top is that you don’t have to take our word for it.
 The top CMOs are seeing the impact of marketing analytics and the result is a shift in marketing budget spends.